anthonysecco/WiCAN-Ford-Transit/PIDs.md

 - Name = Short name
 - Description = Human understand description
 - Units = metric unit for PID
-- Expression = Translate value to decimal form
+- Expression = Translate value to decimal form, typically  metric unit.
 - Status = Status as it relates to WiCAN in this project.

 ### SAE Standard (OBD)
 Full definition of J1979 standard [here](https://en.wikipedia.org/wiki/OBD-II_PIDs).
+The PCM technically offers up standardized OBD PIDs.

 > ℹ️ Not all of SAE PIDs are accessible or functional in WiCAN.